 Dietary Tip: One large sized carrot is enough in a day to cover your daily needs of Vitamin A.

 It can alter the Immune functions related to COMMUNICATION or Alert raising capability, GENERATION of antibodies, and also MEMORY retention related to pathogens.
-Top sources of Vitamin B6 include:

 - Whole grains

-- Nuts and seeds
+- Pistachio Nuts

 - Beans and lentils